 continues to propagate misleading claims about the causes of climate change.

 Our climate has changed on this earth for millions and millions of years, whether we're causing it or not is up to some controversy. - Greg Murphy

 represents this North Carolina district.
 He supports efforts to solve climate change.

 "Global climate change is perhaps the single greatest long-term threat to our nation's security and economic prosperity, and the scientific evidence linking it to human activity is now beyond dispute." - David Price Congressional Web Page

-District 5: Virginia Foxx makes our job easy by making President Obama's list of climate change deniers.
-She is quoted there implying that God is in control of the planet so humans need not address our effects on it.
+District 5: Virginia Foxx made the BarackObama.com list of members of Congress who had been standing against regulations to address the causes of climate change.
+She was quoted there implying that God is in control of the planet so humans need not address our effects on it.

 "Climate change has become a political football and the secular left has used it to drive through restricting regulations that have damaged our economy.
 We can be green without being extreme.
 Much of the 'so-called' science of climate change is contested though it's made a few politicians quite wealthy. - Mark Walker"